kwgch/cline/memory-bank/state-management-refactoring.md

 ## Current Status

-The state management refactoring documentation has been completed and the task has been marked as completed in the improvement-issues.md file.
+The state management refactoring documentation has been completed.
 The documentation provides a comprehensive plan for implementing a more robust, type-safe, and maintainable state management system.
+The actual implementation of the code changes is planned for version 3.6.0.

+**Note:** Only the documentation and planning phases (State Management Audit and State Architecture Design) have been completed.
+The actual implementation phases (Core Extension State Implementation, Webview State Implementation, and State Synchronization System) are still pending.

 ## Documentation Created